SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ##### To delete a firmware

-Click the menu icon at the top right of a firmware entry and in the context menu click **Delete**.
+Click the menu icon at the right of a specific firmware entry and in the context menu click **Delete**.

 The object will be deleted from the firmware repository.